apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getDatePattern.md

 globalization.getDatePattern
 ===========

 Returns a pattern string to format and parse dates according to the client's user preferences.

     navigator.globalization.getDatePattern(successCallback, errorCallback, options);

 Description
 -----------

-It returns the pattern to the `successCallback` with a properties object as a parameter.
-That object should have the following properties:
+Returns the pattern to the `successCallback`.
+The object passed in as a parameter contains the following properties:

 - __pattern__: The date and time pattern to format and parse dates.
 The patterns follow Unicode Technical Standard #35. <http://unicode.org/reports/tr35/tr35-4.html>. _(String)_
 - __timezone__: The abbreviated name of the time zone on the client. _(String)_
 - __utc\_offset__: The current difference in seconds between the client's time zone and coordinated universal time. _(Number)_
 - __dst\_offset__: The current daylight saving time offset in seconds between the client's non-daylight saving's time zone and the client's daylight saving's time zone. _(Number)_

-If there is an error obtaining the pattern, then the `errorCallback` is invokedwith a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.PATTERN\_ERROR`.
+If there is an error obtaining the pattern, the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.PATTERN\_ERROR`.

+The `options` parameter is optional, and defaults to the following values:

+    {formatLength:'short', selector:'date and time'}

-`options.formatLength` can be 'short', 'medium', 'long', or 'full'.
-`options.selector` can be 'date', 'time' or 'date and time'.
+The `options.formatLength` can be `short`, `medium`, `long`, or `full`.
+The `options.selector` can be `date`, `time` or `date and time`.

-The default options are `{formatLength:'short', selector:'date and time'}`.
-The options parameter is optional.

 Supported Platforms
 -------------------